 - Improve Your Skills: The best way to ensure that you are doing great with your social media marketing strategy is to improve your skills.
 Read such articles as 9 social media certifications and classes to advance your career and choose the courses that suit you best.
 You may think that you know everything, but there is actually always space for growth.
 There is no limit to your knowledge, so just like you teach your audience, you must always continue teaching yourself.

 - Be Cautious: The Internet is a scary place.
 Everything you say will forever stay online (sometimes even after you supposedly deleted it).
 Consequently, you must always be careful about what you say or do.
 Read about the things to remember while creating sensitive social media content, for example.
-Keep in mind that even the tiniest detail can influence your brand’s reputation a lot.
+Keep in mind that even the tiniest detail can influence your brand’s reputation a lot, and this is something that is mostly irreparable.

 - Proofread Everything: Last but not least, make sure to test everything.
 It’s nice to experiment and take risks, but sometimes checking everything several times can be better in certain situations.
 Always proofread your posts in order to avoid unwanted punctuation, spelling, or grammar errors as well as typos.
 If you are scripting a video, ask someone to read the outline so that you don’t have to reshoot it again afterward.
 It’s better to have a backup plan and spend some time on it rather than go into battle absolutely blind.